← Reference Deep-Dives Reference Deep-Dive · 11 min read

 A 5-7 level laddering approach uncovers layers that surface-level questioning misses.
 A shopper might initially say the product “wasn’t right.”
 Laddering reveals that “wasn’t right” meant the size options did not match what they expected from the online photos, which connected to a broader concern about return hassle, which ultimately traced to a previous negative return experience with a different retailer.
 Each layer moves closer to the real barrier and the real intervention.

 The most productive conversion research separates participants into distinct non-purchase segments: those who browsed and left, those who added to cart but abandoned, those who visited multiple times without purchasing, and those who purchased from a competitor instead.
 Each segment reveals different barrier patterns.
+Mixing them in a single analysis dilutes the signal from each.

 Retail conversion research consistently surfaces barrier categories that analytics cannot distinguish from each other.
+The intervention required for each is different, and the cost of misdiagnosing one as another can run into months of misallocated effort.

 Product confidence gaps appear when shoppers cannot evaluate quality, fit, or suitability from available information.
 In-store, this manifests as touching products but not adding them to the basket.
 Online, it shows as extended time on product pages followed by exit.
 Research reveals the specific information shoppers needed but did not find, whether that is material composition, size guidance relative to competing brands, or real customer photos showing the product in use.
+The intervention is content, not price.

 Comparison shopping friction emerges when shoppers want to evaluate alternatives but your assortment makes comparison difficult.
 Category managers designing planograms or site navigation based on internal logic rather than shopper comparison sets create unintentional barriers.
 Research identifies which products shoppers compare and how they expect to navigate between options.
+The intervention is information architecture and signage, not promotion.

 Trust and risk hesitations block conversion even when product and price are acceptable.
 These include concerns about return policies, skepticism about promotional claims, uncertainty about stock availability for future repurchase, and worry about post-purchase support.
 These barriers are invisible in behavioral data because they exist entirely in the shopper’s internal evaluation.
+The intervention is policy clarity and trust signal placement.

 Designing Conversion Research for Retail Channels